...

 1. Hello Eric

-Check this out 🙂 Thanks for your feedback.
-Do you deduct the 10% for the fun account after all deductions (health insurance, insurance, subscriptions, etc.) or from the incoming salary?
-Interesting strategy - I always catch myself spending way too much for small expenses which then accumulates....
+I'll have a look at this 🙂 Thanks for your feedback.
+Do you deduct the 10% for the fun account after all deductions (health insurance, insurances, subscriptions etc.) or directly from the incoming salary?
+Interesting strategy - I always catch myself spending far too much on small things, which then accumulates....
 LG Christoph

 1. very gladly 🙂

 With the 3 account strategy, all necessary deductions are made directly from the salary account.
-Then it is actually called "pay yourself first" so pay yourself first.
+Then it's actually "pay yourself first".
 This means investing in yourself.
-It is therefore a good idea to fill your investment account directly (preferably automatically by standing order).
-The more the better, but the fun should not be forgotten, which is why you may also fill this account or then spend.
-Ideally, however, the fun account last, so that the long-term pension or other financial goals are not forgotten.
+It therefore makes sense to top up your investment account directly (preferably automatically by standing order).
+The more the better, but don't forget to have fun, which is why you should also fill this account and then spend it.
+Ideally, however, the fun account should come last so that long-term provision or other financial goals are not forgotten.

-You can create a budget for yourself and see what is feasible.
-From my own experience I can tell you that you can put much more aside than you think... 🙂 I enjoy spending this way even more, because I make it more conscious and not just consume senselessly.
+You can draw up a budget for yourself and see what's feasible.
+From my own experience, I can tell you that you can put a lot more aside than you think... 🙂 I enjoy spending even more this way, as I do it more consciously and don't just consume senselessly.

 Many greetings!